 #3 MS Word

 Among Microsoft tools, the tool I possibly hate the most is MS Word.
 I somehow find it extremely hard to work as effectively with MS Word as I can work with MS Excel and MS PowerPoint.
 Still MS Word is the most popular word processor stakeholders continue to use and hence, BAs must be familiar with creating documentation using MS Word.
-The amount of BA documentation we create using MS Word has come down dramatically over the last couple of decades, and it’s certainly a popular and flexible tool to use.
+The amount of BA documentation we create using MS Word has reduced dramatically over the last couple of decades, and it’s certainly a popular and flexible tool to use.

 #2 MS Excel

 This is my most favorite MS tool.
 I prepare most of my BA deliverables using MS Excel.
 I also create wireframes using MS Excel and use extended data matrices for UI requirements.
 If you learn to use Excel well, I bet you will definitely fall in love with it.
 It's quite a powerful tool for many BA tasks like requirements definition, user interface design, preparing traceability matrices, etc. Here's an article on using excel for prototypes and a video you can watch to get a feel for it.

 Finally nothing beats Google search.
 Anytime you get stuck as a BA and you need some help, say you're searching for a particular template, just do a Google search.

 I am a professional BA, trainer, coach and author.
 If you like my posts, please like, share or comment and spread the word across your network.
 I would love to connect with fellow professionals.
 You can also reach me at LN@AdaptiveUS.com.
 Adaptive US provides training, study guides, question banks, necessary PDUs for ECBA, CCBA, CBAP certifications.
 For more details, please visit www.AdaptiveUS.com